Geotag Photos Using a GPX Track Log

 2

-When you run Process > Geocode using GPS data…, HoudahGeo performs interpolation for each photo:
+GPX interpolation for photo geotagging is the calculation that estimates a photo's location when no GPS track point exists at the exact capture time.
+When you run Process > Geocode using GPS data…, HoudahGeo performs this calculation for each photo:

-1. Find the track point recorded immediately before the photo's capture time
+1. Locate the track point recorded immediately before the photo's capture time

-2. Find the track point recorded immediately after the photo's capture time
+2. Locate the track point recorded immediately after the photo's capture time

-3. Calculate the photo's position along the route between those two points, proportional to elapsed time
+3. Interpolate the photo's position along the straight line between those two points, weighted by how much time had elapsed

 One Minute Off = Over a Kilometer Wrong

-HoudahGeo offers three methods to configure the camera clock offset:
+HoudahGeo provides three methods to measure and correct the camera clock offset:

 Enter the camera's time zone and clock drift in seconds directly.
-Use this when you know the exact offset from a prior calibration.
+Use this when you know the exact offset from a prior calibration session, or when your camera can display UTC time for direct comparison.

 Photo Location Method

-After geocoding, all photos appear as pins on the built-in map.
-Click any photo in the list to see its assigned position.
-Zoom to satellite view to verify locations against recognizable landmarks.
+After geocoding, every matched photo appears as a pin on the built-in map.
+Click any photo in the list to jump to its assigned position.
+Switch to satellite view to verify locations against landmarks visible in the photo.

 HoudahGeo map view showing geotagged photo pin locations